Fabiqula/Incoming_goods_prediction_project/README.md

-# Incoming_goods_prediction
-Machine Learning project aimed to create a model out of real word data that can predict OK/NOK labels for incoming goods.
+This machine learning project aims to develop a predictive model using real-world data to classify incoming goods as either OK or NOK (not okay).
+By leveraging various features of the dataset, the model will help optimize inventory management and enhance quality control processes.
+The repository includes data preprocessing steps, model training, evaluation metrics, and example predictions.